metabase/metabase/docs/databases/users-roles-privileges.md

 # Database users, roles, and privileges

-Metabase needs some [minimum privileges](#minimum-privileges) to successfully connect to your database, as well as some additional privileges for features like [actions](#actions) and [model caching](#model-caching).
+Metabase needs some [minimum database privileges](#minimum-database-privileges) to successfully connect to your database, as well as some additional database privileges for features like [actions](#actions) and [model caching](#model-caching).

-The structure of your database privileges should fit into your overall [permissions strategy](https://www.metabase.com/learn/permissions/strategy).
+The structure of your database privileges should fit into your [permissions strategy](https://www.metabase.com/learn/permissions/strategy).

-## Organize privileges with roles
+## Organize database privileges with roles

 Database roles can be used to bundle database privileges for different use cases.
 One user can belong to multiple roles and get the total set of privileges across those roles.

-We recommend creating a `metabase` user with the following roles):
+We recommend creating a `metabase` user with the following roles:

 - [`analytics` for read access](#granting-read-access-to-analytics-tables) to any schemas or tables used for analysis.
 - Optional [`metabase_actions` for write access](#actions) to tables used for Metabase actions.
 - Optional [`metabase_model_caching` for write access](#model-caching) to the schema used for Metabase model caching.

-Bundling your privileges into roles based on use cases makes it easier to manage privileges in the future (especially in [multi-tenant situations](#multi-tenant-privileges)).
+Bundling your privileges into roles based on use cases makes it easier to manage privileges in the future (especially in [multi-tenant situations](#multi-tenant-permissions)).
 For example, you could:

 - Use the same `analytics` role for other BI tools in your [data stack](https://www.metabase.com/learn/databases/data-landscape#data-analysis-layer) that need read-only access to the analytics tables in your database.
 - Revoke the write access for `metabase_model_caching` without affecting the write access for `metabase_actions`.

 ## Granting read access to analytics tables

-Most analytics tools will need the same [minimum privileges](#minimum-privileges) to connect and read from analytics tables in your database.
+Most analytics tools will need the same [minimum database privileges](#minimum-database-privileges) to connect and read from analytics tables in your database.

 To organize those minimum privileges, you'll: